W427697/Discord-/docs/contribute/how-to-reproduce.md

 <Callout variant="info" icon="💡">

-Don't forget to replace <code>your-username</code> with your own account name.
+Don't forget to replace `your-username` with your own account name.

 </Callout>